 ENG2307 – Late 20th Century Literature in English

 According to Richard Wright, “Literature is a struggle over the nature of reality.”
-In this course, we will look at the way American literature from the last six decades struggles with traditional notions of culture, identity, and human existence.
+In this course, we will look at the way American literature from the last six decades struggles with traditional notions of culture, identity, and humanity.

-We will read important texts from the 50s through the present day in order to examine the way in which these novels, short stories, and poetry work to reshape their readers’ conceptions of reality, and to reframe American culture in ways that are more expansive, open, and liberatory.
+We will read important texts in order to examine the way in which they work to reshape their readers’ conceptions of reality, and to reframe American culture in ways that are more expansive, open, and liberatory.

 After completing this course, you:

-- have a sophisticated understanding of the relationship between literary texts and social structures;
+- understand the relationship between literary texts and social structures,

 - know how to read both formal and thematic aspects of texts in relationship to larger cultural and historical movements.